 When the temptation strikes me to build a new ITX rig, the first thing I look for is a case to house it.
 There’s new mini-ITX hardware dropping regularly these days and it’s fast becoming a viable format for many PC gamers.
 Sadly, finding a quality case with the features most gamers want is still a tall order.
-Aside from the staple PC-Q series from Lian-Li and the SG series from SilverStone, finding something different to handle a high-end ITX build with double-wide GPU’s is a challenge.
+Aside from the staple PC-Q series from Lian-Li and the SG series from SilverStone and hosting coupons, finding something different to handle a high-end ITX build with double-wide GPU’s is a challenge.

 Whilst perusing various sites reading up on forthcoming Trinity APU’s, I came across a review on AnandTech for a new case model from Cool Master.
 They call it the Elite 120 Advanced.
 After reading AnandTech’s excellent review and checking out the features listed on the official Cool Master website, I think this might be the home for my new build.

 There are several features on this case that I really like, one I don’t.
 There’s a single USB 3.0 port on the front, yet it uses the entire header on the motherboard.
 Why not just put two ports on the front?
 Seems like a bit of a waste.
 As for the rest of the front, the styling will be hit-or-miss.
 I find it subdued and functional, but there’s a lot of negativity regarding the design.
 To each his own.